royalh23/Repeater/README.md

 This is a repeater program written in Python.
-It repeats strings a given number of times.
+It repeats strings a given number of times and adds them to a new text file named "list.txt".
 This program is available in two languages: English and Azerbaijani.